Protection Warrior PvP Rotation and Playstyle (Shadowlands / 9.2)

 Intervene is one of the best tools Protection Warriors have for the

 team.
-It allows you to quickly reposition to your chosen teammate, and then
+It allows you to reposition your chosen teammate quickly and

 redirect all melee and ranged attacks onto you.
 Keep in mind that this ability